-Brook lamprey are jawless fish and the smallest of the UK lampreys.
+Brook lamprey are jawless fish and the smallest UK lamprey species.
 After hatching they bury themselves with just their mouths at the surface, and then spend the next 5 years or so feeding on plant and animal debris which washes past.
-There are few records in the count - including your ward.
+There are few records in the county - including your ward.